A Diamond in the Rough Radiates

 The demo started just after the new year and lasted through mid-April.
 During the project, we tried to be quick and diligent about making decisions, allowing us to complete the renovation close to on schedule.
 Working with our Sweeten contractor was great and we were able to add some fun design elements that kept with the style including wallpaper in three places and a mirrored barn door for a master closet door.

 Since we’ve moved in, we worked with a decorator on the finishing touches including rugs, lighting, and artwork and have made our new space really feel like home.
 We’ve now settled in and couldn’t be happier with the outcome!

 Thank you, Laura, Morgan, and Randy, for sharing your family home with us!

 BATHROOM RESOURCES: Carrara marble floor and wall tile: Tiles by Kia, Long Island City, NY.
-Shower fixtures, toilet, and vanity: Kohler.
-Sink: Fresca.
-Medicine cabinet: Jacuzzi.
+Shower fixtures, toilet, and vanity: Appliances Connection.
+Sink: Appliances Connection.
+Medicine cabinet: Appliances Connection.
 Paint in Paper White, #OC-55: Benjamin Moore.

 A renovation on Central Park West started as an emergency but ended with a happy result.